List of National Parks and Sanctuaries in West Bengal

 9. Mahananda Weir National Park And Wildlife Reserve

 Situated at the confluence of the Mahananda and Teesta Rivers, this stretch of forest is a protected area for plants and animals to thrive without the interference of human activities.
 This vast forest cover is home to a rare species of wild goats.
 Other animals that you are likely to spot include sambar, tiger, Cheetal, fishing cat, Indian bison, barking deer and a large number of elephants marching across the safari road.

 Nature lovers and adventure enthusiasts often embark on a trekking expedition along this forest stretch.
+Before planning such adventures, most travelers look for a tour cost guide and tiger sighting chances in the wild.
 While the challenges are moderate, the beauty is simply endless.
 Trekkers cover the region of Latpancher, Deorali and Golaghat Mana on their way.

 10. Purbasthali Bird Sanctuary

-About 8 km from the island and settlement of Nawadip, the Purbasthali Bird Sanctuary is located on the sacred land of Lord Krishna.
+About 8 km from the island and settlement of Nabadwip, the Purbasthali Bird Sanctuary is located on the sacred land of Lord Krishna.
 Many devotees and bird lovers make their way to this establishment which is a wetland.
+During winter, you can witness several exotic and migratory bird species here.

+The seamless road connectivity permits travellers to embark on a day trip or safari to the reserved region infested with a wide range of avians.
 The Oxbow Lake is about 3 km long and picnics are often conducted on its bank while witnessing the birds perched on the branches.
 Photographers spend hours on this island waiting to capture the image of rare birds in their habitat.

 Conclusion

 With this list of National Parks in West Bengal, you have many places to explore and witness the enriching and enticing wilderness.
 Whether it is the marvels of the Sundarbans, the serene forest tracks of Gorumara, or the vast Buxa National Park, all these reserve forests are perfect for nature lovers.
 West Bengal is truly a paradise for wildlife enthusiasts.
-So, pack your bags, embrace the call of the wild, and set out on an unforgettable adventure in the heart of nature.